Upscale Puff Pastry Franks

 - The Pour: For a dish this inherently playful, skip the heavy, complex mixed cocktails.
 Serve an ice-cold, crushable Southern blonde ale or a brilliantly crisp, unoaked Chablis.
 The high, sharp acidity and cold temperatures cut perfectly through the rich, buttery fat of the puff pastry.

 - The Mustard Mandate: Do not use standard yellow mustard here.
-You have elevated the pastry; you must elevate the condiment.
+You have refined the pastry; you must refine the condiment.
 Offer your guests a heavily textured, coarse-ground stone mustard.
-The textural contrast is what separates a child's snack from an adult appetizer.
+The contrast in texture is what separates a child's snack from an adult appetizer.

 - The Grace of the Pre-Wrap: Relational hosting is about protecting your own energy.
 These franks can be completely wrapped, arranged on the baking sheet, and stored in the refrigerator hours before your first guest arrives.
 When the laughter shifts to the patio, simply slide the cold pan directly into the hot oven.